simulatedScience/Twisty_Puzzle_Program/doc/possible_improvements.md

   Edge or corner turning moves in current puzzles are named using the first letter of the colors they affect.
 E.g. "wb" turns the white-blue edge 180°, "wgr" the white-green-red corner 120°, turning white towards green.
 This naming could be automated.
 - Add support for invisible points to enable more shapeshifting puzzles.
   E.g. shapeshifting cuboids where 90° turns are possible on non-square faces.
+- Implement lower bound for state space size (computed from upper bound, partially done)
+- Try to find a faster way to calculate state space size.

 ### Visuals
 - Add more clip shapes to draw 3D pieces: